DavidSouto/ReproScience-Workshop/README.md

 ### To show extensions on Windows 10/11:
 * Open File Explorer.
 * Click on the View tab.
 * Check the box for File name extensions & Hidden items.
 Hidden items will appear greyed out.

 ### On a Mac:
 * Open Finder.
 * Go to Finder in the menu bar and select Preferences.
 * Under the Advanced tab, check the box for Show all filename extensions.
 * Use the Keyboard Shortcut: Press Command + Shift + . (period) to toggle visibility of hidden files and folders in the selected directory.
 Hidden items will appear grayed out.

+# On day 1
+### Get the workshop materials
+* Download the [workshop materials](https://github.com/DavidSouto/ReproScience-Workshop) as a ZIP file by clicking on the green "code" icon and selecting the bottom option.
+* Once downloaded, extract the contents to a location on your hard drive.

 Materials are shared under a [MIT License](https://opensource.org/license/MIT) for code and under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) License for other documents.
 Don't hesitate to email me if you spot a mistake: d.souto@le.ac.uk